 Why the Test Is Performed

-High-risk types of HPV can lead to cervical cancer or anal cancer.
-The HPV-DNA test is done to determine if you are infected with one of these high-risk types.
-Certain low risk types may also be identified by the test.
+High-risk types of HPV can lead to cervical cancer.
+The HPV DNA test is done to determine if you are infected with one of these high-risk types.

 - If you have a certain type of abnormal Pap test result.

-- Along with a Pap smear to screen women age 30 and older for cervical cancer.
+- Along with a Pap smear to screen people age 30 and older for cervical cancer.

-- Instead of a Pap smear to screen women age 30 for cervical cancer.
-(Note: Some experts suggest this approach for women 25 and older.)
+- Instead of a Pap smear to screen people age 30 and older for cervical cancer.
+(Note: Some experts suggest this approach for those age 25 and older.)

-The HPV test results help your doctor decide if further testing or treatment is needed.
+The HPV DNA test results help your doctor decide if further testing or treatment is needed.

 What Abnormal Results Mean

-An abnormal result means you have a high-risk type of HPV.
+An abnormal result means you have one or more high-risk types of HPV.